zowe/ims-operations-api/README.md

 ## Build and test IMS Operations API

+The IMS Operations API have to be built locally using maven and the .jar file transferred to z/OS and paxed up.
+This will be moved to the pipeline to get into artifactory but that work isn't done yet.

+To build the IMS Operations API, see [Building IMS Operations API](./ims/docs/building-ims-operations-api.md)

-To build and test IMS Operations API, refer to the instructions in the wiki page.
+( To build and test IMS Operations API, refer to the instructions in the wiki page ).